 “Less ego, more wealth.
 Saving money is the gap between your ego and our income, and wealth is what you don’t see.”Morgan Housel

-It’s impossible to separate luck from skill and risk.
-And you don’t see wealth.
+You don’t see wealth.
 You only see spending.
-So when I see people who look rich, I should think twice about emulating them.
+So when you see people who look rich, think twice about emulating them.

 Don’t try to impress others.